Meal Kits vs Meal Planning: We Weigh the Pros and Cons

 The number of companies offering to measure, pack and ship pre-made meal kits to your home seems to grow every week.
 Meal kits deliver a box of ingredients to your door, that typically make three dinners for two, for around $10/meal.

 But if you're looking for an option that's more customizable, that helps with all meals of the day, that reduces food cost, or that just doesn't have so much packaging, a meal planning service might be a better option.
-Services like PlateJoy provide an outline for what to eat throughout the week, tailored to your preferences.
+Online meal planners and online menu planner services like PlateJoy provide an outline for what to eat throughout the week, tailored to your preferences.
 These include shopping lists and helpful cooking tips to make eating well simple, stress-free and interesting, saving you time and mental resources by taking the guesswork out of figuring out what to do - and what to have - in the kitchen.

 Which should you choose?
 We’ve laid out the pros on cons on both sides of the counter: